XingxinHE/CSharp_Notes/0.StepByStep/README.md

-:four: `await` is NOT `Wait`!:warning: The former would not block, the latter would.
+:four: `await` is NOT `Wait`!⚠ The former would not block, the latter would.